Xeriscaping: Principles and Tips for a Low-Water Lawn

 Soil Improvement

 When it comes to xeriscaping, the best type of soil is silt as it helps keep the plants cool, helps retain water and minimizes evaporation.
-It might be necessary to improve the soil in your landscape in order for xeriscaping to be implemented.
+It might be necessary to improve the soil in your landscape to implement xeriscaping.

 Watering

-While a lower amount of water is the goal of xeriscaping, it will be necessary to maintain some of the landscape.
+While xeriscaping aims for less water, some maintenance will still be necessary.
 The variety of plants chosen will affect the amount of water needed.
 Talk to the Outdoor Makeover & Construction team to learn how to care for your xeriscaped lawn.

 Mulch